Kennethochiyeng/FIFAI/index.md

 We want to use a recurrent neural network along with long short-term memory since we want to keep track of patterns and form.
 Our inputs will be a vector of floating point values (expected goals for and expected goals against for the home team for the particular game).
 We will be performing classification.
 Our algorithm will predict the most probable scoreline out of a multitude of options.
 Hence, our output will be a vector of floating point values that hold the probablility of the match ending in a given scoreline.

 ## Project Update 2
+What we have completed or tried to complete:
 * We have decided our final project goal which is to predict the result of an English Premier League (EPL) soccer match.
  * This was changed from predicting the scoreline of an EPL soccer match.
+* We will likely use the dataset ["English Premier League (football)"](https://datahub.io/sports-data/english-premier-league#readme).
+ * The dataset only contains data till the 18-19 season, so we might have to train our data using the old data and test it on season 19-20.
+ * The dataset also contains a lot of irrelevant information that we will have to remove.
+Issues we have encountered:
+* Finding a comprehensive and up-to-date dataset containing relevant data from at least the last 4 seasons.
+* Understanding exactly what data we need for our project.
+ * We feel as though it might require trial and error and we might have to test the neural network with different datasets.